astorDev/horology/flutter/docs/custom-cupertino.md

 }
 ```

-Using our updated date time picker is even simpler then the built-in one.
-Here's how the field row code look like now:
+Using our updated date time picker is even simpler than the built-in one.
+Here's what the field row code looks like now:

 ```dart
 Row(